Archive for August, 2013

 Monday, August 19th, 2013

 The Trustees of Regenerate-RISE believe that the training of staff is essential to providing a service that will ensure the clients are provided with the best standard of care that they can offer.
+A day’s training takes place every quarter and during the last year we have included Understanding Dementia, First Aid, Fire Marshal and Safeguarding.
+We have also looked at Making Every Contact Count and quality assurance with all staff.

 About us right